BytomDAO/shuttle/README.md

 ![HTLC](./images/HTLC.png)

-The account a5 has similar steps.
+The account a5 in vapor has same steps.

 #### 3.2.4 Cancel HTLC contract